 According to federal law, household employees are entitled to overtime pay for all hours worked over 40 in a seven-day workweek.
 The overtime rate must be at least one and a half times the regular rate of pay and should be addressed in your work agreement.
 For example, if your nanny earns $12 per hour, your work agreement should indicate that they will be paid $12 per hour for the first 40 hours worked in a seven-day workweek and $18 per hour for any additional hours.
-There is an overtime exemption for live-in employees under federal law and most state laws.
+There is an overtime exemption for live-in employees under federal law and in most state laws.

 7. What is workers’ compensation and do I need to carry it?